-Estimated Date Range: Oct.
-14 - Nov.
-8
+Estimated Date Range: Sept.
+26 - Oct.
+23

 Unit Overview: In this unit, students will use bivariate data to examine constant rates of changes given pictorial, tabular, verbal, numeric, graphical, and algebraic representations.
-Students will extend their understandings of the constant of proportionality.
+Students will extend their understanding of the constant of proportionality.
 Students will be formally introduced to the slope intercept form of equations, y=mx+b, to represent linear relationships.
 Students will learn to relate the constant rate of change to m, and y-coordinate, when the x-coordinate is zero, to b in equations that simplify to the form of y=mx+b.
 Students will represent linear relationships using verbal descriptions, tables, graphs and equations that simplify to the form y=mx+b.
 Students may encounter various representations such as verbal descriptions, tables, graphs, and equations in the form y = mx + b to describe algebraic relationships.
 Equations should include rational number coefficients and constants.

-- Discuss with student what it means to travel at constant rate. - Ask student to explain how the distance a car travel changes every hour if it travels at a constant speed of 65 miles per hour for four hours. - Ask student to identify the "change" in the following situations: Max earns \$12 per hour; The cost of the homecoming dance tickets is \$7 per ticket.
+- Discuss with the student what it means to travel at a constant rate. - Ask the student to explain how the distance a car travels changes every hour if it travels at a constant speed of 65 miles per hour for four hours. - Ask student to identify the "change" in the following situations: Max earns \$12 per hour; The cost of the homecoming dance tickets is \$7 per ticket.

-Success Criteria for this concept Represent constant rates of change in a table Represent constant rates of change in a graph Represent constant rates of change in a verbal situations • Represent constant rates of change in an equation in the form of y=kx Make the connection between the unit rate and the constant of proportionality Determine the constant of proportionality from a table Determine the constant of proportionality from a graph Determine the constant of proportionality from a verbal situation Determine the constant of proportionality from an equation • Calculate the rate of change from a table, graph, verbal, or mathematical situations.
-Make connections between the different representations for the rate of change. • Determine the initial value of a situation from a table, graph, verbal, or mathematical situation. • Predict future values in linear situations from all representations. • Describe in words the components of a linear equation and what they represent.
+Concepts within Unit # 3 Success Criteria for this concept Link to TEKS Concept #1: Representing Constant Rate Represent constant rates of change in a table of Change Represent constant rates of change in a graph TEKS: 7.4A, 7.4C Represent constant rates of change in a verbal situation • Represent constant rates of change in an equation in the form of y=kx Make the connection between the unit rate and the constant of proportionality Determine the constant of proportionality from a table Determine the constant of proportionality from a graph Determine the constant of proportionality from a verbal situation Determine the constant of proportionality from an equation Concept #2: Linear Relationships • Calculate the rate of change from a table, graph, verbal, or mathematical TEKS: 7.7A, 7.10A situations.
+Make connections between the different representations for the rate of change. • Determine the initial value of a situation from a table, graph, verbal, or mathematical situation.
+Predict future values in linear situations from all representations.
+Describe in words the components of a linear equation and what they represent.
 Move fluently between all four representations of linear situations.
-Compare and contrast different linear situations Compare rates of change and initial value and their meaning in different linear situations.
+Compare and contrast different linear situations

+Compare rates of change and initial value and their meaning in different linear situations.